Semen goes viral – or does it?

 In 2012, Bob was honoured with the Queen Elizabeth II Diamond Jubilee medal for his work and commitment to HIV/AIDS in Canada.

 Bob continues to write for this site while in the Positivelite.Com editor’s seat, with a particular interest in HIV prevention, theatre and the arts in general.
 He is accredited media for a number of Toronto theatres.
-He lives in Warkworth, Ontario with his partner of thirty years and three dogs.
+He lives in Warkworth, Ontario with his partner of thirty-two years and three dogs.